seyyaw/seyyaw.github.io/_pages/publications.md

 <div>
 <h2>Conference Proceedings</h2>
 </div>

-  Belay, T. D., Ayele, A.A., Gelaye, G., Yimam, S.M., and Biemann, C. (2021): Impacts of Homophone Normalization on Semantic Models for Amharic.
-Proceedings of the Third International Conference on ICT for Development for Africa (ICT4DA 2021), Bahir Dar, Ethiopia (pdf)

 <ul>
    <li>Belay, T. D., Ayele, A.A., Gelaye, G., <strong><span style="color: #0000ff;">Yimam, S.M.</span></strong>, Biemann, C. (2021): Impacts of Homophone Normalization on Semantic Models for Amharic.
 Proceedings of the Third International Conference on ICT for Development for Africa (ICT4DA 2021), Bahir Dar, Ethiopia (<a href="https://www.inf.uni-hamburg.de/en/inst/ab/lt/publications/2021-belayetal-ict4da-amharicnorm.pdf">pdf</a>)</li>